michaeltelford/wgit/README.md

 Wgit was primarily designed to crawl static HTML websites to index and  search their content - providing the basis of any search engine; but Wgit is suitable for many application domains including:

 - URL parsing
-- Document content extraction (data mining)
+- Document content extraction (data mining etc)
-- Crawling entire websites (statistical analysis)
+- Recursive website crawling (indexing, statistical analysis etc)

 Wgit provides a high level, easy-to-use API and DSL that you can use in your own applications and scripts.

-Check out this [demo search engine](https://wgit-search-engine.fly.dev) - [built](https://github.com/michaeltelford/search_engine) using Wgit and Sinatra - deployed to [fly.io](https://fly.io).
+Check out this [demo search engine](https://wgit-search-engine.fly.dev) - [built](https://github.com/michaeltelford/search_engine) using Wgit, Sinatra and MongoDB - deployed to [fly.io](https://fly.io).
 Try searching for something that's Ruby related like "Matz" or "Rails".

 ## Table Of Contents